tyconsulting/blog.tyang.github.io/_posts/2014-04-19-programmatically-generating-opsmgr-2012-alert-update-connector-configuration-xml.md

 <a href="http://blog.tyang.org/wp-content/uploads/2014/04/SNAGHTML1699fb1e.png"><img style="display: inline; border-width: 0px;" title="SNAGHTML1699fb1e" src="http://blog.tyang.org/wp-content/uploads/2014/04/SNAGHTML1699fb1e_thumb.png" alt="SNAGHTML1699fb1e" width="467" height="405" border="0" /></a>

-As you can see, normally, all classes defined in a particular MP will have the same prefix. in this case, with SCVMM 2012, the prefix is <em>“Microsoft.SystemCenter.VirtualMachineMananager.2012”.</em>
+As you can see, normally, all classes defined in a particular MP will have the same prefix. in this case, with SCVMM 2012, the prefix is <em>"Microsoft.SystemCenter.VirtualMachineMananager.2012".</em>

-all VMM 2008 classes will have <em>“Microsoft.SystemCenter.VirtualMachineMananager.2008”</em>.
-So if I want to update all the alerts generated from Microsoft’s VMM MPs regardless the version, I’d use <em>“Microsoft.SystemCenter.VirtualMachineMananager”</em> as the NAME search phrase.
+all VMM 2008 classes will have <em>"Microsoft.SystemCenter.VirtualMachineMananager.2008"</em>.
+So if I want to update all the alerts generated from Microsoft’s VMM MPs regardless the version, I’d use <em>"Microsoft.SystemCenter.VirtualMachineMananager"</em> as the NAME search phrase.

-Another example, if I want to update any alerts generated for any “disks” related classes defined in Windows ServerOS MPs, I’d use both Name and Display search phrase:
+Another example, if I want to update any alerts generated for any "disks" related classes defined in Windows ServerOS MPs, I’d use both Name and Display search phrase:
 <ul>
-	<li>DisplayName=”disk”</li>
+	<li>DisplayName="disk"</li>
-	<li>Name=”Microsoft.Windows.Server”</li>
+	<li>Name="Microsoft.Windows.Server"</li>
 </ul>
 This leads to another issue.
 I thought I had everything covered, until I configured Fujitsu PRIMERGY server MP (sorry to use Fujitsu as an example in my blog again :P).